wushanshan/GraphLearn/IsingModel/readme.md

-This folder provides matlab files that can be used to reproduce Figure 1 of our paper.
+This folder provides matlab files to reproduce Figure 1 of our paper.

 The main file is 'ising_learn.m'.